skywalker-Matthew/SparX/README.md

 ## Image Explanation:
 1. The black dots flowing in from the left and top represent non-zero data, while zero data is not shown.
 2. Each square represents a PE and its FIFO.
-The number inside the square represents the number of items in the FIFO, and the progress bar below the square shows the progress of the PE executing a single multiplication.
+The number inside the square represents the number of items in the FIFO, and the progress bar below the square shows the progress of the PE executing a single MAC operation.
 3. The average PE utilization is displayed at the bottom of the screen.